 The "price" of Electoral College votes varies significantly between states.
-Because the U.S. Constitution mandates that Electoral College votes are allocated "equal to the whole number of Senators and Representatives to which the State may be entitled in Congress," there is tremendous variation in the cost or rather the number of popular votes cast per Electoral College vote.
+Because the U.S. Constitution mandates that Electoral College votes are allocated "equal to the whole number of Senators and Representatives to which the State may be entitled in Congress," there is tremendous variation in the cost of Electoral College votes.
 Since each state, no matter how small its population, is guaranteed by the U.S. Constitution at least one seat in the House of Representatives and two Seats in the U.S. Senate, even the smallest states receive at least three Electoral College votes.
 Consequently, the Electoral College over represents the least populous states, and the cost of Electoral College votes in smaller states is potentially much lower than the cost of votes in larger states.
 As noted above, these differences in the cost of votes can provide a significant source of partisan bias when one party consistently wins a significant number of small states.